 Select Terrain> Road and Sidewalk> Driveway Area from the menu, then click and drag to draw a rectangular terrain feature.

 Do not worry about the exact placement or shape of the driveway as you draw it: once it is created, it is fully editable.

-When the driveway is positioned and shaped as needed, select 3D> Create Camera View> Full Overview from the menu to see the results.
+When the driveway is positioned and shaped as needed, select 3D> Create Camera View> Perspective Full Overview from the menu to see the results.

 Good candidates for driveway materials can be found in the Masonry & Stone and Landscaping categories.
 Brick, pavers and slate are among the textures that work well to represent stamped concrete.

 When you have found a material, click on it to select it, then click the OK button to close the dialog.

 In this example, Masonry & Stone> Pavers> Basketweave Brick is used.